procf/RhINNs/main/transient_model_selection/README.md

 # Inverse solution of a system of coupled ODEs (TEVP model)
 This project is currently submitted to [Digital Discovery](https://www.rsc.org/journals-books-databases/about-journals/digital-discovery) and is currently under review.
 The work is titled "*A rheologist’s guideline to data-driven recovery of complex fluids’ parameters from constitutive model.*"

 This is a Pythonic implementation of a neural network platform that solves a set of coupled ODEs in an inverse implementation, meaning that the fitting parameters of the ODEs are extracted.
+To do so, we need data, similar to other curve fitting problems.
+Here, there are three components in tight interaction with each other in a physics-informed neural network: the constitutive equation that is embedded in the NN, the NN hyperparameters, and the data.
+In this submission, we rigorously investigated the effect of all three componenets in isolation.

 ## What to expect
 Here, I included the Jupyter Notebook for flow startup (`Startup_TEVP.ipynb`) and oscillatory (`LAOS_TEVP.ipynb`) cases,